 The Bell Mountain project is located in the Basin and Range physiographic province and within the Walker Lane Mineral Trend, which hosts major precious metals deposits.
 The Bell Mountain gold-silver mineralization is structurally controlled and consists of various epithermal calcite/quartz veins hosted within the Tertiary Bell Mountain Caldera.
 To date, three main bodies of gold-silver mineralization have been defined by drilling.
 These are the Spurr, Varga and the Sphinx deposits.
-Additional potential exists at East Ridge.
+Additional potential exists at East Ridge and at various locations elsewhere on the property.